Lectures

 Speaker: Dr. Uroš Marušič (Science and Research Centre Koper and Alma Mater Europaea University)

-Time and location: Monday, October 14th, 2024, 19:00, Modra dvorana
+Time and location: Wednesday, October 16th, 2024, 17:30, Blue Hall

 In this lecture I will present the benefits of table tennis, focusing in particular on studies that have measured brain activity during the game.
 Table tennis, a fast-paced and responsive sport, stimulates key areas of the brain involved in motor control, visual anticipation and decision making.
 Research has shown that playing table tennis promotes sensorimotor integration, improves visuomotor coordination and activates brain regions such as the parieto-occipital cortex, which is responsible for movement planning and spatial awareness.